voscarmv/app_critic/README.md

 ### Deployment

-You may deploy Stackbot on Heroku by running the following commands in the repo directory:
+You may deploy AppCritic on Heroku by running the following commands in the repo directory:

 ```
 $ heroku create